susanaviruglio/queens-coffee/README.md

 ## CODE FROM OTHER SOURCES

-All the code that I have used to create this website was taken from Code Institute learning platform a part from the next following sources:
+All the code that I have used to create this website was taken from Code Institute learning platform and from the next following sources:

 [BOOTSTRAP](https://getbootstrap.com/)